 - Sexual problems 3.4%

 Male dogs were more likely to have shown aggression towards other dogs, sexual problems and straying tendencies than females.
 Female dogs were more likely to have shown fearfulness.
 Stray dogs were significantly more likely to have shown an undesirable behaviour within the first month of being re-housed than unwanted dogs.
 Fewer puppies were reported as exhibiting an undesirable behaviour within the first month of leaving the shelter than adults or juveniles but this is possibly because owners are more tolerant of puppies than adult dogs.
-30% of dogs that exhibited aggression towards humans were returned to the shelter; a far higher proportion than those that exhibited aggression towards other dogs and other undesireable behaviours.
+30% of dogs that exhibited aggression towards humans were returned to the shelter; a far higher proportion than those that exhibited aggression towards other dogs and other behaviours considered to be undesireable.

 The survey conclusion is “that most of the sheltered dogs exhibited problem behaviours, that undesirable dog behaviours increased an animal’s chances of being returned to its source of purchase and that the chances of a dog developing a behaviour problem were related to its sex, background and age.”